-8. The landlord stated that she had entered into a monthly rental agreement with the tenant approximately 5 years ago.
-The tenant paid a security deposit of \$400.00 at that time and the current rent is set at \$750.00.
-9. With her application, the landlord submitted a copy of a termination notice (█ #1) which she stated she had hand-delivered to the tenant on 29 May 2021.
-That notice was issued under section 18 of the Residential Tenancies Act, 2018 and it had an effective termination date of 31 August 2021.
-10. The tenant has not moved out, as required, and the landlord is seeking an order for vacant possession of the rented premises.
+9. The landlord stated that he had entered into a monthly rental agreement with the tenant, and [REDACTED], on 15 October 2016.
+According to this agreement, the rent is set at \$800.00 per month and that rent is due on the 15th day of each month.
+It is also acknowledged in that agreement that the tenant had paid a security deposit of \$400.00.
+10. The landlord stated that shortly after this tenancy began, he entered into a verbal agreement with the tenant that the rent would be reduced to \$600.00 per month and that it would be due on the 1st day of each month.
+He also testified that about a year after this tenancy began, [REDACTED] moved out and the tenant has remained on as the sole leaseholder since that time.
+11. With his application, the landlord submitted a copy of a termination notice, and [REDACTED] testified that she had personally delivered that notice to the tenant on 24 March 2022.
+That notice was issued under section 18 of the Residential Tenancies Act, 2018 and it had an effective termination date of 30 June 2022.
+12. The tenant has not moved out, as required, and the landlord is seeking an order for vacant possession of the rented premises.